-No. 1 Engine, Serial Number: 4270

-An inspection on the Metal Chip Detector and the Electro Metal Chip Detector of the No. 1 Engine did not reveal any evidence of contaminants or deposits of an abrupt engine failure.
+No. 1 Engine, Serial Number: 4270 An inspection of the Metal Chip Detector and the Electro Metal Chip Detector of the No. 1 Engine did not reveal any evidence of contaminants or deposits of an abrupt engine failure.
 The oil filter appears normal and clean.
 The manufacturer's alignment marks which coupled the power transfer shaft to the spline at the reduction gearbox - Module 5 did not indicate of any signs of excessive engine over-torqued.
-Boroscope inspections around the impeller section revealed slight traces of aluminium deposits due to sudden scrapping under impact load.
-There was evidence of slight nicks on the compressor blades due to ingestion of debris.
+Boroscope inspections around the impeller section revealed slight traces of aluminum deposits due to sudden scrapping under impact load.
+There was evidence of slight nicks on the compressor blades due to the ingestion of debris.
 The compressor blades had totally seized.
-(See Appendix 5 Fig 11)

-No. 2 Engine, Serial Number: 4272

-An inspection on the Metal Chip Detector and the Electro Metal Chip Detector of the No. 2 Engine did not reveal any evidence of contaminants or deposits of an abrupt engine failure.
+No. 2 Engine, Serial Number: 4272 An inspection of the Metal Chip Detector and the Electro Metal Chip Detector of the No. 2 Engine did not reveal any evidence of contaminants or deposits of an abrupt engine failure.
 There was no evidence of contaminants in the oil and fuel filters.
 Both these filters appear normal and clean.
 The manufacturer's alignment marks which coupled the power transfer shaft to the spline at the reduction gearbox - Module 5 did not indicate of any signs of excessive engine over-torqued.

-The compressor blades were found jagged and severely bent due to foreign objects damage (FOD) from ingress of wooden branches.
-Boroscope inspections around the impeller section revealed traces of solidified aluminium deposits due to sudden scrapping under impact load and intense heat.
-The compressors were totally seized and there was evidence of post impact fire on the engine.
-(See Appendix 5, Fig 12)
+The compressor blades were found jagged and severely bent due to foreign object damage (FOD) from the ingress of wooden branches.
+Boroscope inspections around the impeller section revealed traces of solidified aluminum deposits due to sudden scrapping under impact load and intense heat.
+The compressors were totally seized and there was evidence of post-impact fire on the engine.
 1.12.3 Main Rotor Hub and Main Rotor Blades.

 All four main rotor blades had separated from the attachment of the main rotor head.
 One of the main rotor blades had evidence of severe damage on the main rotor tip.
 This would suggest that it could have struck the fenestron leading edge.
 Two of the main rotor blades had evidence of red paint marks on the leading edges of the centre section of the main rotor blades.
-The fragments on the main rotor blades suggest that the damage could be attributed to high impact force with the tail boom structure and subsequent post impact damage after separation from the main rotor head.
-(See Appendix 5, Fig 12)
+The fragments on the main rotor blades suggest that the damage could be attributed to high impact force with the tail boom structure and subsequent post-impact damage after separation from the main rotor head.
 1.12.4 Fenestron - Tail Rotor Section.

-The examination on the fenestron revealed that extensive damage was caused by high impact force which caused it to separate from the tail boom structure.
+The examination of the fenestron revealed that extensive damage was caused by high-impact force which caused it to separate from the tail boom structure.
 The breakage of the tail rotor blades revealed that there was evidence of sudden impact against the fenestron casing whilst under high rotational speed.
 There were severe scrubbing marks on the internal side of the fenestron casing.
-The evidence of some cutting marks on the leading edge of the fenestron would indicate contact with the main rotor blades.(See Appendix 5, Fig 4 and 5)

-1.13 Medical and Pathological Information.

-1.13.1 Evacuation and Identification of Remains.

-The total number of persons onboard the helicopter were 6, including the pilot.
+The evidence of some cutting marks on the leading edge of the fenestron would indicate contact with the main rotor blades.
+1.13 Medical and Pathological Information 1.13.1 Evacuation and Identification of Remains.
+The total number of persons onboard the helicopter was 6, including the pilot.
 The bodies were recovered from the crash site and transferred to Kuala Lumpur General Hospital for identification purposes.

-The identification of the bodies was performed by the Disaster Victim Identification Team which comprised of surgeons, forensic pathologists, forensic odontologists and DNA experts.
+The identification of the bodies was performed by the Disaster Victim Identification Team which comprised of surgeons, forensic pathologists, forensic odontologists, and DNA experts.
 1.13.2 Injuries to victims.